bixb922/crank-organ/doc-software/README.md

 Credits to mcauser (MCP23017 library, no modifications), belialov (Tinyweb web server, modified to enhance asyncio response).
 Both library modules are available on github under MIT license.

 # Under development/testing
 Most code, especially the MIDI file parser, have been tested extensively, although I keep making small changes.
+I have tested all options under many circumstances.
+Also, I have tested the system with large tunelibs and large setlists without problemas.

 The following features need more testing or development:
 * Microphone for tuning.
 Measures frequency of notes and shows if in tune.
 Pending to do more tests.